GNOME/orca/docs/user-extensions.md

     self.controller.present_message_internal(_("Example extension disabled."))
 ```

-Changing an extension from the preferences page reloads all enabled user
+Changing an extension from the preferences page reloads only that extension.
-extensions.
-Once Orca is ready, it calls `on_disabled()` before unloading each
+Once Orca is ready, it calls `on_disabled()` before unloading the current
-current instance and `on_enabled()` after activating each newly loaded
+instance and `on_enabled()` after activating its replacement.
+Other extensions
-instance.
-Therefore, changing one extension can call both hooks on another
+remain loaded and do not receive either hook.
+Orca rechecks user-extension
-enabled extension because that extension's instance is also replaced.
+commands and keybinding conflicts without replacing those unrelated instances.

 An extension that is newly enabled or approved receives `on_enabled()`.
 An
 active extension that is disabled, revoked, or deleted receives